istio/community/ROLES.md

     <td>Existing member that vouches for another GitHub user that wishes to become a member of the Istio organization</td>
     <td>
         <p>Must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.</p>
-        <p>Must be reviewers or approvers in at least 1 OWNERS file (in any repo in the Istio GitHub organization).</p>
+        <p>Must be reviewers or approvers in at least 1 OWNERS file (in any repo in the Istio GitHub organization, excluding istio.github.io).</p>
     </td>
     <td>n/a</td>
   </tr>